timescale/docs/timescaledb/how-to-guides/hyperfunctions/hyperloglog.md

 dataset.
 This is not a perfect calculation of the cardinality, but it is usually within a margin of error of 2%.

-The benefit of hyperloglog on time-series data, is that it can continue to calculate the approximate cardinality of a dataset as it changes over time, by adding an entry to the hyperloglog hash as new data is retrieved, rather than recalculating the result for the entire dataset every time it is needed.
+The benefit of hyperloglog on time-series data is that it can continue to calculate the approximate cardinality of a dataset as it changes over time.
+It does this by adding an entry to the hyperloglog hash as new data is retrieved, rather than recalculating the result for the entire dataset every time it is needed.
 This makes it an ideal candidate for using with continuous aggregates.

 For more information about approximate count distinct API calls, see the [hyperfunction API documentation][hyperfunctions-api-approx-count-distincts].

 [hyperfunctions-api-approx-count-distincts]: /api/:currentVersion:/hyperfunctions/approx_count_distincts/